cbacary/MoDeGPT/README.md

 See `tests.sh` for useful examples on running Qwen models.
 You should simply be able to swap out the MODEL_NAME with a different supported model and be able to run.

+See `src/adapters/CompressionConfig.py` for a list of passable options and args.

 `--temp_storage_dir` - a directory to output the compressed versions of the layers.
 Ideally, point this to a location with fast read/write speeds.

+### Options to Lower VRAM usage
+The two most notable things you can use to control VRAM usage:

+- Lower the `calibs_batch_size` command line arg - Each batch is `calibs_batch_size * 2048` tokens.
+- Lower `layers_per_step` in `run_modegpt.py` - controls how many layers are calibrated against and compressed at a time.

 ### 3. Additional Information